gregjames1/Network-Security-Groups/README.md

 <img width="1822" alt="Screenshot 2023-08-06 at 7 09 53 PM" src="https://github.com/gregjames1/Network-Security-Groups/assets/129281605/a0e20410-db42-4be0-b28d-aec7f6efd08c">
 </p>
 <p>
-Return to the remote Windows session and observe that the ping requests begin to timeout as our new security rule takes effect.
-View the traffic in Wireshark and notice that the requests begin to go unanswered due to the new rule.
-Stop the ping requests in VM-1 and delete the rule created in the previous step or alter it to allow ICMP traffic.
+Return to the remote Windows session and observe that the ping requests begin to timeout as the new security rule takes effect.
+View the traffic in WireShark and notice that the requests begin to go unanswered due to the new rule.
+Stop the ping requests in VM-1 and delete the rule created in the previous step or alter the rule to allow ICMP traffic.
 </p>
 <br />